Charlotte is the number one travel destination in North Carolina. It attracts about 10 million visitors annually.

 The list of African American celebrities, athletes, social ground-breakers, business leaders, and government dignitaries born or made their mark in Charlotte includes:

-Harvey Gantt – Charlotte’s 1st Black mayor who transitioned the city’s emergence as a banking powerhouse and most livable city
+Harvey B. Gantt – Charlotte’s 1st Black mayor who transitioned the city’s emergence as a banking powerhouse and most livable city

 Charles Emmanuel “Sweet Daddy” Grace – Founder of United House Of Prayer For All People